ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/2nd Level/Bart's Blazing Cone.md

 - [[Range]]:
 	- Self.
 - **Target**:
-	- A cone originating from the caster.
+	- A cone originating from the caster with a length of 20ft and maximum width of 10ft.
 - **Components**:
 	- Gesture
 - **Duration**: